 Why not embrace the accomplishments of someone who can write/speak in different languages? (and how to do that?)

 And often, the judgement of those who make frequent (or infrequent) mistakes in the standard English, particularly in the US, can be annoying.
-This is in consideration of the fact that (according to citation in a PEW report) only 25% of Americans actually speak a foreign language.
+This is in consideration of the fact that (according to a citation in this PEW report) only 25% of Americans actually speak a foreign language.
 Out of that, only 43 percent say that they speak that language well.
-Out of this 25 % of Americans who can speak a foreign language, 89% are heritage speakers (which means that they learn the language at home or from their community) and about 7% saying they learned language just in school.
-My math is not great but that makes those of us who live in the US, operating proficiently in a foreign language which is English, a very large anomaly for the general US public (if my math is right less than 1 % of US population actually learned a language in school and can speak well according to this statistic)- not something the majority of the population experience or even try to attain.
-That might be the reason why our attempts at speaking or writing in English is under scrutiny.
-Many who offer the non-natives of English commentary about the structural gaps we may have in communicating in this language, otherwise have no experience of actually operating in foreign language.
-That makes this situation more interesting.
+Out of this 25 % of Americans who can speak a foreign language, 89% are heritage speakers (which means that they learn the language at home or from their community) and about 7% saying they learned the language just in school.
+My math is not great but that makes those of us who live in the US, operating proficiently in a foreign language which is English, a very large anomaly for the general US public (if my math is right less than 1 % of US population actually learned a language in school and can speak well according to the statistic mentioned in the PEW report).
+That may be the reason why our attempts at speaking or writing in English is under scrutiny.
+Many who offer the non-natives of English language commentary about the structural gaps we may have in communicating in this language otherwise have no experience of actually operating in foreign language.
+That makes this situation further intriguing.

-I believe that, if there was more exposure to the daily work of existing in a foreign language, perhaps there would be more of an embrace of the hybrid ways we say and write things – they are not mere mistakes but distinct marks of our identity.
+I believe that if there was more exposure to the daily work it takes to exist in a foreign language perhaps there would be more imagination around the hybrid ways we say and write things – they are not mere mistakes but distinct marks of our identity.

 Note: As my husband read the first iteration, ironically he fixed some of my language – I am sure there are still mistakes of my own but with the spirit of this piece, I will let them be.
 Enjoy!